 No person or unit may give a Name to a University Asset (see Section 3.
 Scope of the Naming Policy for definition) unless the Naming has been approved by the Board of Trustees or its delegate(s) in accordance with the Naming Policy and this procedure.

-Step 1 - Individuals contemplating a Naming to recognize outstanding service or in commemoration of something or someone should first consult with the Donor Relations unit in the Office of Advancement for information and expertise.
-Other recognition opportunities will be explored as part of this consultation - including potential fundraising campaigns and honorific Naming recognition through the use of strategically placed plaques, recognition events, or other means.
+Step 1 - Individuals contemplating a Naming to recognize Philanthropic Donations should first consult with the Donor Relations unit in the Office of Advancement for information and expertise.
 If it is decided that a proposal for Naming will proceed, the proponent of this Naming must submit a written explanation of and rationale for the proposed Naming, as well as an explanation of how the Naming would contribute to advancing University objectives (Naming Proposal) to the Donor Relations unit in the Office of Advancement.

 Responsible officer/unit - Proponent

 Step 2 - A Naming Proposal must be supported in writing by the individual with responsibility for the University Asset being Named.
 For instance, in the case of assets managed by University administration, this individual may be a VP, Dean or Director, and in the case of University Assets managed by students, this individual may be the leader of a student governance body.
 For any Naming, the University shall also seek, where possible, written support for the Naming from the intended honouree or, if deceased, members of the intended honouree’s family.
-The Donor Relations unit of the Office of Advancement will work with the proponent of the Naming to secure these letters of support.
+Written support for the Naming from the intended honouree – which can be a Gift Agreement if the honouree is the Donor of the Philanthropic Donation the Naming recognizes - or, if deceased, their family must be included in the Naming Proposal.
+The Donor Relations unit of the Office of Advancement will work with the proponent of the Naming to secure these letters of support for the Naming Proposal.
 When the Naming Proposal and letters of support are completed, the Office of Advancement will present them to the next scheduled meeting of a constituencies advisory group (“Advisory Group”) to provide input into the Naming Proposal.
-The purpose of the Advisory Group is to create an opportunity for more input into the process, and it will include representatives from the following constituencies: faculty, staff, students, alumni and retirees.
-The Office of Advancement will forward the Naming Proposal, letters of support, and input from the Advisory Group to the University Secretariat for review.
+The purpose of the Advisory Group is to create an opportunity for more input into the Naming process; the Advisory Group it will include representatives from the following constituencies: faculty, staff, students, alumni and retirees.
+The Office of Advancement will forward the Naming Proposal, letters of support, and input from the Advisory Group to the University Secretariat.

 Responsible officer/unit - Office of Advancement

-Step 3 - The University Secretariat will consult with the Principal’s Office to confirm if the Principal supports the Naming Proposal.
-If endorsed, the University Secretariat will submit the Naming Proposal, letters of support and Advisory Group input, to the External Relations and Development Committee of the Board of Trustees (ERD) for consideration.
+Step 3 - The University Secretariat will submit the Naming Proposal, letters of support, and Advisory Group input to the External Relations and Development Committee of the Board of Trustees (ERD) for consideration.